David Adjaye: Recent work

 In 2024 the Bank of Ghana inaugurated The Bank Square in Accra, designed by Adjaye Associates.
 Ghanaian politician Gabby Otchere Darko called the building "one of the most impressive financial houses in the whole of Africa".

 In January 2025, the government of Ghana launched an investigation into the funding of the unbuilt National Cathedral of Ghana in Accra, designed by Adjaye's studio.
 According to reports, $58 million of taxpayer's money has been spent on the $400 million cathedral despite construction not starting.

+In October 2025, the new building of the Princeton University Art Museum was opened, after four years of construction, in cooperation with Cooper Robertson.

 Firm operations

 Adjaye established his practice in 2000 as Adjaye Associates.
 The firm now operates globally with offices in Accra, London, and New York and has completed projects in Europe, North America, the Middle East, Asia, and Africa.

 In March 2024, the practice announced the appointment of three new CEOs to lead Adjaye Associates' three global studios – described as a 'fundamental change'.
 The three CEOs, Lucy Tilley, Pascale Sablan and Kofi Bio, lead each of the Adjaye Associates' three global studios in London, New York, and Accra.
 Adjaye was named the executive chair of the group and remains as principal architect of the firm leading design direction.

 In March 2025, the practice reported a pre-tax loss of £720,000 (down from a £2.5m profit the previous year) for the year ending 31 December 2023.
 Turnover dropped over £3 million from £20.4m to £17.1m.
 The accounts covered the period when sexual misconduct allegations were made against David Adjaye, and when the firm made redundancies, reducing its payroll from 110 to 85.
+In the year to 31 December 2024, pre-tax losses grew to £1.8 million as turnover fell by almost two thirds to £6.4 million.
+Headcount dropped to 47, with the number of architects on the payroll almost halving to 32.